Parsalimi/EasySchool-EasyQuiz/README.md

 # EasySchool
-Manage schools will be more easier with this idea
+Manage schools will be easier with this idea